dgaydukov/cert-aws/sa/files/sa.md

 * Automation - you can automate most common tasks for a group of aws resources you can also update/patch your ami:
 * run command - easy way to manage your ec2 instances without ssh/bastion.
 All actions made here are recorded by CloudTrail, so you can easily trace what happened
+Run command `aws ssm send-command` like any other aws api call recorded in CloudTrail, so you can view CT for all run commands that has been done with all details (what command, how many instances and so on)
 * session manager - browser cli that allow to interact with ec2 without ssh/bastion/opening inbound ports.
 It improves security, cause it doesn't require you to open inbound ssh port (22) to talk with ec2.
 You also don't need to operate bastion host.
 For this to work you should assign a role to ec2 with policy `AmazonEC2RoleforSSM`.
 Internally ssh manager just ssh you as `ssm-user` with root privilege.